 The extract command allows you to extract tool libraries or standalone libraries into the Library Database.

 These libraries can be then used in your projects.
-Refer to the Sigasi libraries manual
+Refer to the Sigasi dependencies manual

 for more information about the Library Database.